College of Optometry

 Vinita A. Henry

-Clinical Professor and Director, Clinical Operations
+Clinical Professor and Associate Dean of Clinical Operations

 O.D., University of Missouri-St. Louis; Residency, Cornea and Contact Lenses, University of Missouri-St. Louis